 Each Looked After Child must have a Health Care Assessment at specified intervals as set out below.

-If a child is transferred from one Looked After Placement to another, it is not necessary to plan an assessment within the first month.
-In these circumstances, the social worker should furnish the carer/residential staff with a copy of the child's Health Care Plan.
+If a child is transferred from one Looked After Placement to another, the social worker should furnish the carer/residential staff with a copy of the child's current and up to date Health Care Plan.

 If no plan exists, the social worker should arrange an assessment so that a plan can be drawn up and available for the child's first looked after review which will take place within 20 working days.

-The social worker should liaise with the carer/residential staff to arrange the first assessment with the child's GP or Designated Nurse for Looked After Children.
+The social worker should liaise with the carer/residential staff to arrange the first assessment with the child's delegated paediatrician.

-Before a Health Assessment takes place, social workers must complete Part A of the BAAF 'Initial Health Assessment Form' to ensure it is available at the time of the appointment.
+Before a Health Assessment takes place, social workers must complete Part A of the CoramBAAF 'Initial Health Assessment Form' to ensure it is available at the time of the appointment.

-In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent - this will usually be recorded on the Placement Information Record.The health professional conducting the assessment will complete a relevant BAAF Form and a Health Plan, which should be passed to the child's social worker - who should give copies to carers/residential staff
+In order for the Health Assessment to be conducted, the social worker must ensure that the parent(s) have given consent unless the child is subject to a Care Order - this will usually be recorded on the Placement Information Record.

 Each Looked After Child's Care Plan must incorporate a Health Plan in time for the first Looked After Review, with arrangements as necessary incorporated into the child's placement plan/placement information record.

-This Plan must be reviewed after each subsequent Health Care Assessment and at the child's Looked After Review or as circumstances change.
+This plan must be reviewed after each subsequent Health Care Assessment and at the child's Looked After Review or as circumstances change.